 A key component of anger management is differentiating between healthy and unhealthy forms of anger.
 Healthy anger is an emotional response that is appropriate to the situation that evokes it.
 Healthy expressions of anger involve facing what makes you angry in an effort to understand your emotional boundaries.
 On the other hand, unhealthy anger is a key ingredient in abusive relationships.
 This occurs when anger is used to punish, intimidate, control or manipulate other people.
 Unhealthy anger may also be expressions of extreme anger which can take the form of screaming, sulking, crying or physical violence.

 There are many different manifestations of anger.
 Revenge is an insidious form of anger that wishes harmful action against another person or group in response to a grievance in the past.
-This indicates an ongoing anger towards the perceived perpetrator of some wrong doing.
-In some ways revenge is a more active form of anger in which an individual seeks retribution for an event that occurred previously.
-Resentment is often viewed more as a form of passive aggressive behaviour in which a person accumulates negative feelings towards another person or group.
+This indicates ongoing anger towards the perceived perpetrator of some wrongdoing.
+In some ways, revenge is a more active form of anger in which an individual seeks retribution for an event that occurred previously.
+Resentment is often viewed more as a form of passive-aggressive behaviour in which a person accumulates negative feelings towards another person or group.
 Both active and passive forms of anger can be harmful when approached incorrectly or left unaddressed.

 It is important to note that managing your anger does not mean ignoring your feelings.
 Learn to be assertive in expressing yourself without reverting to anger or aggression.
 You have a right to your thoughts and feelings and to be able to communicate these with honesty will only serve to strengthen your relationships.

-The Centre For Human Potential offers anger management counselling services to those who want some support.
-Their experienced and professional psychologists can help you understand your anger and develop strategies to regain control of your emotional responses.
-If you are having troubles with managing your anger check out this link https://www.cfhp.com.au/services/anger-management/ or if you would like to talk to someone about how your anger might be affecting your relationships, contact our psychologists today.
+Centre For Human Potential offers anger management counselling services to those who want some support.
+Our experienced and professional psychologists can help you understand your anger and develop strategies to regain control of your emotional responses.
+If you are having troubles with managing your anger, speak to one of our psychologists in brisbane.